 Scientifically-Based Reading PD

 If you are an educator new to learning about scientifically-based reading recognize you are not alone.
 This section helps contextualize issues surrounding common literacy practices.
 The current discussions surrounding literacy practices are not attacks on teachers, the current discussions are calling into question reading pedagogy that does not align with a substantial body of research about how a child's brain learns to read.
 Educators want all students to be successful readers, but there are many misconceptions about how children learn to read that must be corrected.
 This page contains webinars, podcasts, and virtual conferences to assist your learning journey and we encourage teachers to read the resources on our Scientifically-Based Reading page to explore videos, articles, and research as they relate to the Simple View of Reading.
-Emily Hanford's reporting is a good entry point to contextual the need to reform early literacy curriculum and pedagogy.
+Emily Hanford's reporting is a good entry point to contextualize the need to reform early literacy curriculum and pedagogy.
 Learning about the science of reading helps remove barriers that prevent many marginalized students from succeeding.
 Please share our resources with your school and colleagues.

-Read the following article Teaching Reading Is Rocket Science
+Read the following article Teaching Reading Is Rocket Science written by Dr. Louisa Moats

 Explore the resource links